Psychologists love metaphors, ways of converting intangible ideas and concepts into real life 3d representations.

 One common one throughout my first degree was of a mental toolbox filled with different skills and techniques we can draw on.
 After all, if all you have is a hammer, everything starts to look like a nail.
 Rather than a toolbox, hopefully, this is a small van full of ideas that can be drawn on to help with the challenges involved in defeating addiction – or other issues in life.

-Perfect and dull, or imperfect and interesting?
+Perfect and dull, or imperfect, and interesting?

 I’ve mentioned before the Japanese art of restoring broken pottery and porcelain using metallic, ending up with a restored piece arguably more beautiful than before.
 A similar idea would be to imagine two very similar Georgian pieces of furniture in a shop window.
-One is in mint condition, having been preserved in storage since it was made, the other has burn marks, even a big hole in it, and is generally the worse for wear.
-Yet it is the second piece that commands the higher price and by a considerable margin.
+One is in mint condition, having been preserved in storage since it was made, the other has burn marks, even a big hole in it, and is generally the worst for wear.
+Yet it is the second piece that commands the highest price by a considerable margin.

 Going inside to find out why, the shopkeeper explains why – the burn marks are from the time when the piece was caught in the fire at Windsor Castle – it has a royal provenance, and the hole was made by a musket ball during the time it was owned by Sir Arthur Wellesley (before he came to the Duke of Wellington).
 So one piece was made and then languished unused and unloved, the other has been at the heart of history and has a full and rich story behind it.
 I suggest that we are the same, knocking around life (and being knocked about by it) ends up giving us greater value than those who are never tested, who avoid at all costs any risks or unconventional experiences.